bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 Similarly to the constraints on academia, this list deserves its own piece!
 This list is meant to enumerate the constraints on startups specifically in the context of solutions R&D.

 **Startups need a convincing story for how the project's output produce a massive and competitive return on investment over a reasonable timescale.** The long-tailed nature of startup investing means that venture capitalists need to believe that any investment in their portfolio could potentially return the fund.
 But it's not even enough to have great returns --- you need to have the best returns!
-That is, VCs don't need to hit an absolute benchmark but instead need to compete against other assets like the stock market for LP (ie. *Their* investors) dollars.
+That is, VCs don't need to hit an absolute benchmark but instead need to compete against other assets like the stock market for LP (ie. *their* investors) dollars.
 If the stock market is absolutely crushing it, LPs have less incentive to invest in higher-risk assets like tech startups.
 As a result, VCs need to do everything in their power to maximize their ROI, which includes not just how much they grew the principle but how long that growth took.
 As a result, the same dynamic plays out 'one level lower' with VCs now in the role the LPs once held.
 Many atom-based technologies have the same or higher risk than a software startup but require more capital and have longer timelines.
 The cold hard numbers often make SaaS businesses a better investment.

 **Startups need to move fast.** J.C.R.
 Licklider kicked off work on the ARPA program that would go on to build what we would consider "modern computing" in 1962.
 Perhaps the first real 'value capture' event it led to was Apple's IPO in 1980.
 This trajectory would have been untenable as a startup.
 While there is flexibility if a project's valuation continues going through the roof, VC fund structure pushes for returns on 5-7 time horizons.
 Venture timescales often lead to projects being pushed to focus on a specific application or being acquired before achieving the technical goals they set out to hit.
 There is nothing wrong with focus or acquisition per se, but they can lead to technologies failing to live up to their potential.